-- competence through adequate training and ongoing education in the techniques and equipment in use; - compassion in conversations with patients understanding what matters to them; - confidence and capability to discuss radiation dose and risk in the context of the examination.
+- competence through adequate training and ongoing education in the techniques and equipment in use - compassion in conversations with patients listening to and understanding what matters to them - confidence and capability to discuss radiation dose and risk in the context of the examination

-Evidence suggests that IR(ME)R Referrers and Practitioners acknowledge their responsibility in providing patients and service users with this information but there is inconsistency in their ability to do so.9
+Evidence suggests that IR(ME)R Referrers and Practitioners acknowledge their responsibility in providing patients and service users with this information but there is inconsistency in their ability to do so11.

-There is a well-documented gap between patient expectation and the delivery of information regarding the benefits and risks of ionising radiation exposure.6
+There is a well-documented gap between patient expectation and the delivery of information regarding the benefits and risks of ionising radiation exposure8.

-2.2 Duty Holders
+2.2 Duty holders

 It is imperative that all duty holders know who the IR(ME)R Employer is for their area of practice.
 They should recognise which duty holder role they undertake at each part of the patient journey.
 They must be fully aware of their tasks, responsibilities and limitations within each role and be aware of the relevant protocols, policies and procedures.
-The IR(ME)R Operator has responsibility to be involved in the practical aspects of a medical exposure; delivering information about ionising radiation benefits and risks before exposure is a practical task for which the individual should be adequately trained.
-It is important to clarify at this stage that the SCoR firmly believes that the delivery of clear and concise information relating to radiation dose should form, where necessary, a fundamental but specific part of the consent process.
+The IR(ME)R Operator has responsibility for the practical aspects of a medical exposure; communicating information about ionising radiation benefits and risks before exposure is a practical task for which the individual should be adequately trained.
+It is important to clarify at this stage that the SoR and CoR firmly believe that the delivery of clear and concise information relating to radiation dose should form, where necessary, a fundamental but specific part of the consent process.